E-Transfer loans for people on disability

 • Know how much it costs.
 Payday loans are one of the most expensive ways to borrow money, with annual percentage rates (APRs) in the triple digits.

-How to apply online
+How to apply for an online payday loan

 1. Fill out the application online.
 Provide details like your name, address, phone number, email, housing situation and employment situation.

 3. Sign your contract.
-If you’re approved you’ll be given a contract to sign and submit.
+If you’re approved, you’ll be given a contract to sign and submit.

 4. Get funded.
 Receive your funds via e-Transfer within minutes of submitting your contract.